TritonDataCenter/sdc-nfs/README.md

     svccfg -s bind setprop config/local_only=false
     svcadm refresh bind

-On SmartOS the uid/gid for 'nobody' is 60001.

 The `svc/smf/sdc-nfs.xml` file provides an example configuration for smf(5).
 If necessary, edit the file and provide the correct paths to 'node',